Proposed spin-off TV series

 Clips are shown.

-Marge Gunderson is #33 on the "Heroes" list.
+Marge Gunderson is the #33 hero.

 Doco discusses an urban legend connected with "Fargo"